Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Epidemiology application

-In providing posterior inference under the Gibbs sampling algorithm described in Section \ref{gibbs}, we rely on $30{,}000$ iterations, after discarding the first $5{,}000$ as a burn-in.
+In providing posterior inference under the Gibbs sampling algorithm described in Section \ref{gibbs}, we rely on $30{,}000$ iterations, after discarding the first $5{,}000$ as a burn-in, and initialize the routine from random starting values sampled from the prior.
 Analysis of the traceplots for the quantities discussed in Figures \ref{Fig::conditional} and \ref{Fig::posterior} showed that this choice is sufficient for good convergence.
 The \textsc{em} algorithm and the \textsc{vb} procedures discussed in Sections \ref{em} and \ref{vb}, respectively, are instead run until convergence to a modal solution.
-Since such modes could be only local, we run both the algorithms for different initial values, and consider the solutions having the highest log-posterior and the lowest bound of the marginal density, respectively.
+Since such modes could be local, we run both algorithms for different initial values, and consider the solutions having the highest log-posterior and \textsc{elbo}, respectively.
 We also controlled the monotonicity of the sequences for these quantities, in order to further validate the correctness of our derivations.
-In this study, the \textsc{em} and the \textsc{vb} reach convergence in $2.1$ and $6.6$ seconds, respectively, whereas the Gibbs sampler requires $5$ minutes, using a MacBook Air (OS X Sierra) with a Intel Core i5.
+In this study, the \textsc{em} and the \textsc{vb} reach convergence in about $2$ and $6$ seconds, respectively, whereas the Gibbs sampler requires $5$ minutes, using a MacBook Air with a Intel Core i5.